horms/opi/README.md

 occurred with the Kubernetes and Container environments?

-The OPI project is being created to address these questions and to foster the emergence of such an open and creative software eco-system for DPU/IPU based cloud infrastructure.
+The OPI project is being created to address these questions and to foster the emergence of such an open and creative software ecosystem for DPU/IPU based cloud infrastructure.
 The project intends to delineate what a DPU/IPU is, to loosely define a framework(s) and architecture for a DPU/IPU-based software stack(s) applicable to any vendors hardware solution, to allow the creation of